SillyMythic/eve/privacy-policy.md

 <ol style="font-size: 14px; color: #24292f;">
   <li><strong>Data Collection:</strong> This application collects certain non-personal information such as user ID and command usage to provide functionality and improve performance.
 No sensitive data is collected or shared.</li>
-  <li><strong>Cookies:</strong> The application may use cookies or similar technologies to enhance the user experience.
-These are stored locally and not shared.</li>
   <li><strong>Data Retention:</strong> Collected data will be retained for as long as necessary to provide the intended services and may be deleted upon request.</li>
   <li><strong>Third-Party Services:</strong> This application does not share any user data with third-party services, except where necessary for core functionalities.</li>
   <li><strong>Security:</strong> We take reasonable measures to protect your data, but cannot guarantee the security of data transmitted over the internet.</li>
 </ol>

 <p style="font-size: 14px; color: #57606a;">
-  If you have any questions regarding our privacy practices, please contact us directly.
+  If you have any questions regarding our privacy practices, please contact me directly @ mythicihas.business@pm.me response is not guaranteed.
 </p>

 <p style="font-size: 14px; color: #57606a;">